Lester Roloff: Bibliology

+Health

 Roloff's views on health from a biblical standpoint remain influential among some Christians today.
 He highly recommended raw, uncooked fruits, vegetables, eggs, and cheese, as well as fasting and drinking vegetable juice, and taught that the diet found in Leviticus chapter 11 should be followed.
 Other viewpoints on health included total abstinence from tobacco, alcohol, and television.

 Roloff also advocated for a reform of modern medicine.
-He once said in a sermon, "We're looking for a color-coded new world: a green pill for anxiety, and yellow pill for frustration, an orange pill for unhappiness, a black pill for a bad day at the office, and a white one when all else fails ...
+He once said in a sermon, "We're looking for a color-coded new world: a green pill for anxiety, a yellow pill for frustration, an orange pill for unhappiness, a black pill for a bad day at the office, and a white one when all else fails ...
 I believe that these pills are not necessary; only because there's a certain man in this country that has failed to give the right pill.
 The preacher has not given the god-pill.
 Therefore, they're on every pill you can think of, and none of them are working."